mrft/itr8/README.md

 There does not seem to be an easy way to treat all these as essentialy the same.
 It also makes sense to use things that are part of the "standard" as much as possible, as it will produce less friction using it in multiple environments.

-So here is *my own* version of the schema on rxjs.dev that tries to explain what [RxJS Observables](https://rxjs.dev/guide/observable) are:
+So here is another version of the schema on rxjs.dev that tries to explain what [RxJS Observables](https://rxjs.dev/guide/observable) are:

 |          | Single   | Multiple
 | -------- | ------   | --------
 | **Pull** | Function | Iterator
 | **Push** | Promise  | ~~Observable~~ Async Iterator

+(and the more I think about it, the lesser this schema makes sense to me at all)

 My conclusion was: you could build something similar based on Iterators, and then you could create operators that work both on sync or async iterators, which solves all these problems with a single solution.
 In my view, if we create a set of functions that take some arguments as input, and that produces functions transforming an existing iterator into a new iterator, we have all we need.